 A common mistake made by homebuyers – and often the most costly – is paying for private mortgage insurance (PMI).
 This usually happens when the buyer hasn’t saved enough for a down payment of at least 20 percent.
 If necessary, defer your purchase (or purchase a smaller house) so you can make a big enough down payment to avoid PMI.
 Otherwise, you’ll be forced to add another $100 to $300 per month for the insurance.

 Fortunately, VA loans do not require mortgage insurance.
 VA-eligible home buyers can qualify for a zero-down loan and often end up with a lower payment than a non-VA buyer making a significant down payment.

 Another mistake is being unorganized.
 Be sure to have all the required documents available and lined up.
 Whenever you go through the home mortgage process, there is a time limit attached.
 If you’re so disorganized that the deadline passes, you’ll have to resubmit your documentation and start the process over.

 Finally, I can’t stress enough the need to comparison shop.
-Opening a mortgage loan probably the biggest financial transaction you undertake in life.
-Take it seriously and shop like you would for a car, boat, or the house itself.
+Opening a mortgage loan is probably the biggest financial transaction you undertake in life.
+Take it seriously and shop as you would for a car, boat, or the house itself.

 Although it’s common for real estate agents to recommend a favorite lender, don’t automatically choose that lender.
 That lender may have your agent’s best interests at heart, but not yours.
 Agents tend to pick lenders who close loans quickly.